 These two Italian style buildings served as a school for the better part of a century until 1977 and are now used as condominiums.

 In the early 1800s, the Roanoke Navigation Company was headquartered on the corner of Main & Union and sent shipments of cargo on canal down Union Street to the Roanoke River.
-During the Civil War, Northern troops marched down Union Street toward the rail depot to destroy the tracks.

 The home was built as trends moved away from Colonial architecture to a more flowery, creative style.
 Note the fan-type decorations and many spindles on the porch and cupola over the front bay window.